When might you go to court?

 If you plead not guilty, the matter will be adjourned to a contest date for further hearing.

 If you plead guilty, the magistrate will ask for sentencing submissions, which gives you or your lawyer an opportunity to explain your circumstances and suggest a penalty for the magistrate to consider.

 For more information about the Magistrates’ Court, see Chapter 2.3: Representing yourself in court.

 Sentencing options in the Magistrates’ Court range from imprisonment to unconditional dismissal; for a more detailed discussion of these options, see Chapter 1.3: Sentencing in the Magistrates’ Court.
-The Magistrates’ Court also has the power to impose a fine that is smaller or larger than the penalty set out in the Statutory rules made by parliament or by bodies the parliament delegates power to, for example a local council or a registration authority.
-See delegated legislation; statute. that created the offence.
+The Magistrates’ Court also has the power to impose a fine that is smaller or larger than the penalty set out in the legislation that created the offence.
 If there are several offences involved, the magistrate may impose a single penalty covering all the offences.
 The court can also grant an order allowing you to pay the fine in instalments or giving you extra time to pay.
 Alternatively, the court may convert the fines to community work.

 As mentioned in ‘Going to court’, above, having a fine heard before a magistrate in open court can be risky.
 This is mainly because in open court proceedings, a magistrate is less likely to carefully consider your special circumstances or other forms of hardship before sentencing you.
 As a result, there is a risk that higher penalties are imposed, or a conviction is recorded against you, or you have to pay court costs.